 Sixtyone reaches out from the golf course and connects young people with the positive aspects of golf.
 The traditions and culture of the game do the rest.

 How it works

 The Sixtyone Golf Academy has three phases.
 Each phase helps guide students on their journey as young golfers.
 The pursuit takes them from hacking at golf balls in their backyards and school playgrounds to becoming complete and independent young golfers.

-Students begin online.
+Students begin online and on school campus.
 They learn why golf is different than other sports, and that hitting a golf ball is fun.